Inv3nt0r1/Team_Vector_comp/README.md

 # Team_Vector_comp
-This repository contains arduino and other codes of different modules used for testing
+This repository contains arduino and other codes used in previous competitions.

+Team Vector manages all the codebase in local institute server.
+These are sample codes and are not up to date.